aeischeid/gedit-grails-bundle/README.md

 09/13/10 -
-  updating g:tags, and install script for them. adding gred script from Marco - http://mycodesnippets.com/2010/05/15/edit-grails-files-with-gedit-and-gred-on-linux/ still need to add export EDITOR="/usr/bin/gedit" to your ~/.bashrc file.
+  updating g:tags, and install script for them. adding gred script from Marco - http://mycodesnippets.com/2010/05/15/edit-grails-files-with-gedit-and-gred-on-linux/ will still need to manuallyadd export EDITOR="/usr/bin/gedit" to your ~/.bashrc file. added zen-coding-plugin and inherited it's licence as well. modified to not conflict with snap-open plugin